St. Clair Correctional Facility

+History

 The facility was built in 1983.
 In April 1985 it was site of a major riot.
 Five employees were beaten and 22 others including the warden and his deputy were held hostage by inmates armed with guns.
-The prisoners complained of "barbaric conditions."
+The prisoners complained of "barbaric conditions".

+2014

+The Free Alabama Movement, founded by Melvin Ray, an inmate in St. Clair, led at least two nonviolent prison strikes in 2014.

+The strike in April explained its motives as an "effort to improve education programs and end overcrowding, harsh sentencing," and to end the 'free labor system'.